cartographers/Radar/README.md

 ### Installing

-After you have Postgres installed you use install our app by simply double clicking on it.
+After you have Postgres you can use our app by simply double clicking on it.

 ## Using the App